sjsu-library/unionist/_items/unionist--text-0393.md

   \ and intellectual cultivation, and what then?
 The outworks are indeed forced,<br>
   \ but the citadel remains yet impregnable.
-He is<br>  <em>black,</em>  and this single circumstance, I am bold to say,<br>  <em>    will always be a barrier between him and the white, which he&nbsp; cannot<br>    overleap.<br>  </em>  Educated and accomplished he may be, and protected by the whole power of the<br>  civil arm, still he<br>  <em>    is forever condemned to occupy the lowest point in the scale of social life.<br>    No form of philanthropy,<br>  </em>  no legal enactment can prevent this.
+He is<br>  <em>black,</em>  and this single circumstance, I am bold to say,<br>  <em>    will always be a barrier between him and the white, which he cannot<br>    overleap.<br>  </em>  Educated and accomplished he may be, and protected by the whole power of the<br>  civil arm, still he<br>
+  \ <em>    is forever condemned to occupy the lowest point in the scale of social life.<br>    No form of philanthropy,<br>  </em>  no legal enactment can prevent this.
 There is an imperium in imperio, an<br>  empire of sentiment and fashion and opinion, an authority of nature and<br>  instinct, altogether paramount to all written law, and beyond its control.
 The<br>  negro, if he be allowed to vote by your side, must act with you as your equal<br>  every where else.
 You must meet him with a bright smile of joyous<br>  congratulation.
 You must extend to him all the tender charities and courtesies<br>  of social life.
 You must give him a seat at your table, a welcome to your<br>  fireside and to your parlor, a place beside you in your bed.
   You must<br>  reciprocate with him all the elegances and refinements of polished society.
 He<br>  must be your companion and confidential friend by day and by night, by the way<br>  side and in the field, in the drawing&nbsp; room of the affluent, as well as<br>  in the hut of the indigent.
 He must be&nbsp; allowed to break to you the bread<br>  of life—to prescribe to you&nbsp; in sickness, and decide in courts of justice<br>  and halls of legislation, important questions pertaining to your life, liberty<br>  and property.
 In all these things, there must be no constraint, but you must<br>  bind him to your heart of hearts, and most freely and unaffectedly, share with<br>  him in the delicate sympathies and fond endearments of domestic